alexfcoding/ImageCleaner/README.md

 - Reducing size of each image to NxN pixels (set by user)
 - Converting to grayscale
 - Calculating the mean of all color values
-- Creating a new image (hash) based on the average.
-Setting the color of each pixel to black if the NxN matrix value is above average, and to white otherwise
+- Setting the color of each pixel to black if the NxN matrix value is above average, and to white otherwise
 - [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance): comparing hashes with each other and count the number of different pixels
 - The image is considered similar and moved from the folder if hamming distance is less than a threshold set by user